USS Harder (SS-257): Fifth war patrol: Philippine mission

-On the afternoon of 10 June Harder sighted a large Japanese task force, including three battleships and four cruisers with screening destroyers.
-An overhead plane spotted the submarine at periscope depth and a screening escort promptly steamed at 35 kn toward her position.
+On the afternoon of 10 June, Harder sighted a large Japanese task force, including three battleships and four cruisers with screening destroyers.
+An overhead plane spotted the submarine at periscope depth, and a screening escort promptly steamed at 35 kn toward her position.
 Once again, Harder became the aggressive adversary.
-As the range closed to 1500 yd, she fired three torpedoes on a "down the throat" shot, then went deep to escape the onrushing destroyer and certain depth charge attack.
-Within a minute two torpedoes blasted the ship with violent force just as Harder passed her some 80 ft below.
+As the range closed to 1500 yd, she fired three torpedoes on a "down the throat" shot, then went deep to escape the onrushing destroyer and certain depth-charge attack.
+Within a minute, two torpedoes blasted the ship with violent force just as Harder passed her some 80 ft below.
 The deafening explosions shook the submarine far worse than the depth charges and aerial bombs that the infuriated enemy dropped during the next two hours.
 When she surfaced, Harder saw only a lighted buoy marking the spot where the unidentified destroyer either sank or was heavily damaged.

 Harder reconnoitered Tawi-Tawi anchorage on 11 June and sighted additional enemy cruisers and destroyers.
-At 16:00 she headed for the open sea and that night transmitted her observations which were of vital importance to Admiral Raymond A. Spruance's fleet before the decisive Battle of the Philippine Sea.
-Harder sailed to Darwin on 21 June for additional torpedoes, and, after patrolling the Flores Sea south of the Celebes Islands (with Admiral Ralph Christie aboard), she ended the patrol at Darwin on 3 July.
+At 16:00, she headed for the open sea and that night transmitted her observations, which were of vital importance to Admiral Raymond A. Spruance's fleet before the decisive Battle of the Philippine Sea.
+Harder sailed to Darwin on 21 June for additional torpedoes, and after patrolling the Flores Sea south of the Celebes Islands (with Admiral Ralph Christie aboard), she ended the patrol at Darwin on 3 July.

 The important results of Harders fifth war patrol have caused some to call it the most brilliant of the war.
-Not only did Harder further deplete the critical supply of destroyers by sinking four of them and heavily damaging or destroying another one in four days, but her frequent attacks and a rash of enemy contact reports on this fleeting marauder so frightened Admiral Soemu Toyoda that he believed Tawi-Tawi to be surrounded by submarines.
+Not only did Harder further deplete the critical supply of destroyers by sinking four of them and heavily damaging or destroying another one in four days, but also her frequent attacks and a rash of enemy contact reports on this fleeting marauder so frightened Admiral Soemu Toyoda that he believed Tawi-Tawi to be surrounded by submarines.
 As a result, Admiral Jisaburo Ozawa's Mobile Fleet departed Tawi-Tawi a day ahead of schedule.
 The premature departure upset the Japanese battle plans and forced Ozawa to delay his carrier force in the Philippine Sea, thus contributing to the stunning defeat suffered by the Japanese in the ensuing battle.

 Harders radioman, Calvin Bull, was awarded a Bronze Star medal for his role in sinking the five destroyers.